 When Adobe Customer Journey Analytics users want fresh insights from their data, there’s a new assistant that can help—and it’s AI powered.

-The Adobe Research team recently collaborated with their counterparts on the Customer Journey Analytics product team to develop a built-in AI assistant.
-The tool allows customers to describe what they want to analyze in natural language—and then the AI assistant instantly creates a visualization.
+The Adobe Research team recently collaborated with their counterparts on the Customer Journey Analytics product team to develop a built-in Assistant.
+The tool allows customers to describe what they want to analyze in natural language—and then the Assistant instantly creates a visualization.
 Users can dig deeper by modifying their initial prompts, such as adding different attributes or time ranges, to get a new view.

 The tool was designed to improve productivity for Customer Journey Analytics users while helping them find new insights.
 And since it makes exploring data quicker and easier, customers will have more time to tap into data they wouldn’t normally analyze, giving them even more information for making business decisions.

 At the heart of the new Assistant is Adobe’s own custom text-to-visualization generative AI solution.